CrowdStrike/terraform-provider-crowdstrike/docs/importing.md

 # Importing CrowdStrike Resources

 You can start managing existing CrowdStrike resources with terraform by importing resources into terraform state.
 This guide will go over two different methods of importing CrowdStrike resources into terraform.
-The [#using-the-import-block](Using the Import block) method is preferred because it makes generating the configuration for multiple resources easier and does not require you to remove things like the `id` field from the configuration.
+The [Using the Import Block](#using-the-import-block) method is preferred because it makes generating the configuration for multiple resources easier and does not require you to remove things like the `id` field from the configuration.

 The examples below will show how to import a CrowdStrike Host Group resource, but the same process can be used for other CrowdStrike resources.